All Episodes

 We are a digitalized culture, and there is hacking going on every single day.

-And this is why, for the last eight years, I've been obsessed with how do we continually upgrade our cybersecurity systems.
+And this is why for the last eight years I've been obsessed with how do we continually upgrade our cybersecurity systems.

-And this particular concern around Russian hacking is part of a broader set of concerns about how do we deal with uh cyber issues uh being used in ways that can affect our infrastructure, affect the stability of our financial systems, and affect the integrity of our institutions like our uh election process.
+And this particular concern around Russian hacking is part of a broader set of concerns about how do we deal with cyber issues being used in ways that can affect our infrastructure, affect the stability of our financial systems, and affect the integrity of our institutions like our election process.

-But it's difficult because it's not all housed, you know, the the target of cyber attacks is not one entity, but it's widely dispersed, and A lot of it is private, like the DNC.
+The target of cyber attacks is not one entity, but it's widely dispersed and a lot of it is private, like the DNC.

-You know, it's not a branch of government.
+It's not a branch of government.

 We can't tell people what to do.